Caltech-IPAC/nexsciTAP/docs/_sources/configure.rst.txt

 - **TAP_WORKURL** The above disk space needs to be URL-accessible (and you have to arrange with your web server to make it so).
 This is the base URL to the same space.

-- **ISIS_TMPDIR** There are a few truly transient files that get create (and deleted) here and there in the processing.
-We just put these in /tmp but you have the option to use some other space instead.

 - **HTTP_URL** A TAP session can involve multiple HTTP connections for various bits of information.
 So the machine address needs to be folded in in several places.